adur1990/servalrpc-tests-suite/README.md

 To run a scenario multiple times or different scenarios sequentially, you can use the auto-scenario script.
 The Usage is as follows:

 ```
-./auto-scenario <config-file>
+sudo ./auto-scenario <config-file>
 ```

 In the `<config-file>` you have to specify the scenarios you want to run and how often.
 This is done by simply specifying the command line arguments as you would when using the `scenario` script.
 To set how often a particular scenario should be executed, set the number after a "`#`".
+The last parameter has to be the topology, which can be `hub_n`, `chain_n` or `islands_n` where `n` has to be an even number of nodes.

 ### Example